State counting on fibered CY-3 folds and the non-Abelian Weak Gravity Conjecture: Introduction

 Another main purpose of this paper is to extend and use this good understanding of an important sector of the spectrum of F- and M-theory compactifications on elliptic or genus one fiberd Calabi-Yau 3 folds\footnote{On higher dimensional elliptically fiberd Calabi-Yau manifolds, especially 4-folds the situation for the monodromies and the topological string amplitudes at genus zero and one bears many similarities, which is especially obvious if the latter exhibit a Calabi-Yau 3-fold fibration with a compatible genus one fibration structure of the above type.}, to prove the non-Abelian weak gravity conjecture that has been proposed in~\cite{Heidenreich:2015nta}.

 The weak gravity conjecture~\cite{ArkaniHamed:2006dz} (WGC) is based on the (argued) inconsistency of strongly gravitational quantum physics processes, which lead to a huge number of black hole remnants~\cite{Susskind:1995da}.
 To avoid these problems and allow for possible decay channels, one requires that there must exist a species of superextremal states, i.e. their mass fulfills $m_{\text{el}}\lesssim \sqrt{2}q\, g_{\text{el}}\, m_{\text{Pl}}$, where $q$ is the charge and $g_{\text{el}}$ is the gauge coupling.
 Together with electro-magnetic duality and with dynamics modelled on the t'Hooft Polyakov monopole it also follows that the theory has as a cutoff scale $\Lambda\lesssim g_{\text{el}} m_{\text{Pl}}$.
 This corroborates\footnote{The arguments are of course not independent as~\cite{Banks:2010zn} also ague with the unwanted stability of remnants in the presence of global symmetries.} with the requirement that gravity cannot respect global symmetries, for which the arguments are more rigorous~\cite{Banks:2010zn,Harlow:2018tng}.
-In particular, when the limit $g_{\text{el}} \rightarrow 0$ is attempted in an effective description of a gauge theory embedded in a quantum theory of gravity, this leads to one of the following scenarios: $1.)$ either gravity must decouple, i.e. $m_{\text{Pl}}\rightarrow \infty$ and/or $2.)$ a tower of light states must appear, invalidating the effective description of the theory.
+In particular, when the limit $g_{\text{el}} \rightarrow 0$ is attempted in an effective description of a gauge theory embedded in a quantum theory of gravity, this should be at infinite distance in the moduli space and lead to one or both of the following scenarios: \begin{enumerate} \item Gravity decouples, i.e. $m_{\text{Pl}}\rightarrow \infty$. \item A tower of light states appears, invalidating the effective description of the theory. \end{enumerate} In particular, the states in the second scenario are conjectured to always be excitation of a string that becomes weakly coupled in the limit~\cite{Lee:2019wij}.